Sabnaj-42/2nd-brain/Linux/README.md

 - Linux :
     - Check local files (like /etc/hosts)
     - If not found, query DNS servers <br>
+  We can change the order of IP query by editing /etc/nsswitch.conf  "hosts" field files and dns order. <br>
   So Linux first looks for the name in /etc/hosts.
 If the domain matches here, DNS lookup stops
 - If the name is not found in the /etc/hosts, Linux checks the DNS servers listed in:
  ```